SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Demo Video, Code and Data Availability

-An anonymous version of our code sufficient to recreate our entire pipeline is available at:\\ https://anonymous.4open.science/r/SpatialVisVR-2023/readme.md.
-All imaging used is available from the NIH HubMAP consortium.
+A demonstrative video by the authors is available in the GitHub Repository summarizing the method's potential benefits for pathologists.
+A version of our code sufficient to recreate our entire pipeline is available on GitHub at: https://github.com/jaiprakash1824/SpatialVisVR.
+All the Multiplexed imaging datasets used are available from the NIH HuBMAP consortium at: https://hubmapconsortium.org.